Springtime in Staunton

 Make Earth Day Plans

 It’s not too soon to start thinking about how you can positively impact the earth this year.
-Along with reducing your carbon footprint, you can visit Earth Day Staunton on April 22.
+Along with reducing your carbon footprint, you can visit Earth Day Staunton.
 Come celebrate Earth Day with a family-friendly, fun-for-all day at Gypsy Hill Park.
 Meet local wildlife with programs from The Wildlife Center of Virginia, kiss a fish, see a Bee Hive, make friends with a bat, and learn from the local organizations that work every day for the Earth.

 Get Ready to Shop and Eat Al Fresco